SovGVD/led-helmet/README.md

 # LED Helmet

-This is WIP project for [helmet with changable minecraft skin faces](https://www.instagram.com/p/B3RPYErj5Qg/).
+This is WIP project for [helmet with changeable Minecraft skin faces](https://www.instagram.com/p/B39RZATDYHr/) for my kid.
+And it is a prototype on cardboard at that moment.

 ## Hardware
  - Arduino Pro Mini